 An intentional, comprehensive review of the numbers and needs of children and youth experiencing homelessness in the community, in coordination with the school district homeless liaison and with area homeless service providers, is the best way to ensure that Title I Part A funds are used appropriately to help homeless students stay in school, graduate, and transition to post-secondary education.

 Where in the law does it say that?

-We’ve created a one-page document of the homelessness provisions in Title I Part A, with the relevant ESSA legal citations, here.
+We’ve created a two-page document of the homelessness provisions in Title I Part A, with the relevant ESSA legal citations.